mattkrick/cashay/README.md

 - `serverData`: The data that came back from the server.
 The shape is identical to whatever the `type` is in your GraphQL schema for that mutation.
 It is `null` when optimistically updating.
 - `currentResponse`: The response you receive from your query.
 The shape follows whatever you entered in `queryString`.
 - `entities`: The entities stored in your redux state.
 This is useful in case you want to e.g. replace a deleted document with the next-best one you have locally.
-- `invalidate`: A function that you can cfall to retrigger the query (with `forceFetch = true`).
+- `invalidate`: A function that you can call to retrigger the query (with `forceFetch = true`).
 This is useful if you want to guarantee that a query has accurate data after each mutation.

 For this example, we'll use React and `react-redux`: